Skip to content

 Broadcast and Ariel Seeding rates

-Camelina can be broadcast and there are examples of aireal seeding by drone, though no recommended rates exist for drone seeding.
-The lightweight seed means factors like height of the broadcaster and wind conditions must be considered for good coverage.
-Light incorporation is recommended.
-Typical rates for broadcasting are around 12-15 kg/ha, though more research on this is needed, however some have shown equal or better results, so it is worth considering due to broadcast usually being lower cost.
-(Schillinger2012).
+• Seeding Rate: Typical rates for broadcasting are around 12-15 kg/ha, though more research on this is needed, however some have shown equal or better results, so it is worth considering due to broadcast usually being lower cost.
+[Schillenger 2012] (https//:doi.org/10.1016/j.fcr.2012.02.019).

 Seeding Timing

 • Winter Camelina: Seeding in the fall in colder regions needs to be done from the end of September to the middle of October for best results.
 There have been successes later than that in some regions.
-There needs to be enough time for the establishment of the cotolyedons, and better for the beginning of the rosette.
+There needs to be enough time for the establishment of the cotyledons, and better for the beginning of the rosette.

 • Spring Camelina: Seeding in the spring should happen at the first chance that winter annual weeds can be terminated and the soil can be worked for seeding.
 The cold hardy nature of Camelina allows for very early seeding.
-Spring Camelina can be seeded in the fall in warmer Mediteranean climates, typically by mid to late November at the latest climate dependent.
+Spring Camelina can be seeded in the fall in warmer Mediterranean climates, typically by mid to late November at the latest climate dependent.